Hripsime Grigoryan

 Hripsime Grigoryan (born 18 September 1988) is an Armenian politician of the Civil Contact.
 She is a member of the National Assembly of Armenia since 2018.

 Early life and education

 Hripsime Grigoryan was born in Yerevan, Soviet Armenia in 1988.
-From 2005 onwards, she studied international relations and diplomacy at the Yerevan State University from where she graduated with BSc in 2009.
+From 2005 onwards, she studied international relations and diplomacy at the Yerevan State University from where she graduated with a BSc in 2009.
 She followed up on her studies at the Central European University in Budapest, Hungary, obtaining a Master's degree in political sciences in 2011.
 After she deepened her understanding on political processes in seminars of Democracy and Federalization in Switzerland and Sweden, taking part as a research assistant in political science for the "Varieties of Democracy" program of the University of Gothenburg between 2012 and 2017.

 Professional career

 Between 2013 and 2018, Grigoryan occupied several offices in institutions like the US embassy in Armenia, the Organization for Security and Co-operation in Europe (OSCE) or the Tourism department of the Armenian Ministry of Economic Development.